PaddlePaddle/PaddleSpeech/docs/source/install.md

 conda install -y -c conda-forge sox libsndfile swig bzip2
 ```
 Do not forget to install `gcc` and `gxx` on your system.
-If you use linux, you can use the script below to install them.
+If you use linux, you can choose to use the script below to install them.

 (Hip: Do not use this script if you want to install by **Hard** way):
 ```